 Don’t hesitate to reach out to us on firstname.lastname@example.org .

 Founded in 2009, Fing develops IoT technology for network scanning, network security, device identification and WiFi troubleshooting.
 It’s Fing app is the most downloaded free network scanner app for iOS and Android which has shown impressive Internet of Things growth metrics including more than 15 million downloads and discovery of over 3 billion connected devices.
 Fingbox, it’s affordable home network security toolkit brings homes simple network security and troubleshooting features at an affordable price point.
-For professionals, the Fing team also produces an advanced remote network monitoring and tech support system which is used by IT professionals and Integration Companies in over 90+ countries.

 Head of Marketing at Fing